felixbroch/work_offer_monitor/README.md

 - **Progress Tracking**: Maintains a complete history of job postings, tracking status changes over time
 - **Trend Analysis**: Provides insights into hiring patterns and market trends
 - **Application Support**: Generates structured data to support personalised applications

-This tool was developed to support searches for internships and entry-level positions in data science, AI engineering, and hybrid consulting roles, though it can be adapted for other career paths.

 ## Core Features